 Bowen Therapy, sometimes called Bowen Technique, is a non-manipulative, non-invasive holistic treatment and soft tissue remedial therapy.
 The treatment, originally developed by Tom Bowen, which resulted in many seeing the benefit of partaking in Bowen Therapy training, brings about profound and often remarkable results by penetrating to a deep cellular level, incorporating the body’s unique ability to heal itself.
-The release of dysfunctional muscle, skeletal or nerve states, toxins and old patterning remove the restrictions on the body’s ability to self-heal.
+The release of dysfunctional muscle, skeletal or nerve states, toxins and old patterning removes the restrictions on the body’s ability to self-heal.

 What are the benefits of Bowen Therapy?

 Bowen Therapy benefits and strongly affects the autonomic nervous system, the system responsible for stress reactions and recovery responses.
 This results in decreased muscle tension and reduced nerve hypersensitivity.
 The parasympathetic nervous system is reciprocally restored, improving circulation and lymphatic drainage, reducing inflammation and aiding in the assimilation of nutrients and elimination of toxins, so Bowen Therapy benefits are many.

 Bowen covers many conditions from A – Z, here are only a few examples: